-That whole conversation only take a few milliseconds, but it's very important to understand because sometimes things don't go so smoothly.
-This is what the conversation would look like if I try to send a message to an address at Gmail that doesn't exist, say email@example.com:
+That whole conversation only takes a few milliseconds, but it's essential to understand because sometimes things don't go smoothly.
+This is what the conversation would look like if I try to send a message to an address at Gmail that doesn't exist, say firstname.lastname@example.org:

 ActiveCampaign: Hello, Gmail

 Gmail: Bill doesn't have a Gmail account.
 That account doesn't exist.
 Goodbye.